Our David's Garden Seeds 4.5 inch ruler we had specially made for our customers.

 Even I myself fell into this trap.
 I was not reading the directions for putting on organic fertilizer.
 I would fill my container with 1/2 a gallon and then turn it on.
 Come to find out, I only needed two ounces.
 So we pay more attention to this now and even have a measuring cup.

 When starting seeds, the most important thing to remember is not to plant them too deep.
 Placing the seeds in 1/4 inch of soil will do.
 Larger seeds like beans and squash can be buried at 1/2 inch to 3/4 inch.

 The seed is a living embryo that contains enough energy to germinate and break the surface of the soil.
 If planted too deep, the seed will run out of energy and die before it breaks the surface.
 Once it breaks the surface, it produces the energy it needs through photosynthesis to keep growing.

 It is best to actually measure how deep the hole is with a measuring stick or one of our special measuring ruler.
 It is the first of its kind.
 You can email us with your address and we will send you several.

 Special Update: 6-14-2020: For many years I have said that planting the seeds no more than 1/4 inch was the most important thing.
 I have come to realize that this is not exactly true.
 Soil temperature is probably the most important thing.
 You have to know at what temperature your specific seed will germinate.

 You have to know where the seed packages are produced in order to get the right plant date or just look it up on the internet.
-For instance if you buy one of our seed packs, which are from the deep south, and it says, "Plant after danger of frost and the soil is warm."
-We can plant shortly after the last frost.
+For instance if you buy one of our seed packs, which are from the deep south, and it says, "Plant after danger of frost and the soil is warm," then we can plant shortly after the last frost.